 - The shadow window of any cell c in the subpyramid rooted at cell r is covered by the shadow of cell r.
 We say c is shaded by r.
-Because the aggregates are monotonic, the aggregate in cell c is guaranteed to be bounded by the aggregate in cell r. - The overlap of two cells is a cell c at the intersection of the 135° diagonal touching the earlier cell $c_1$ and the 45° diagonal touching the later cell $c_2$ .
-The shadow window for cell c is the intersection of the shadows of cells $c_1$ and $c_2$ .
+Because the aggregates are monotonic, the aggregate in cell c is guaranteed to be bounded by the aggregate in cell r. - The overlap of two cells is a cell c at the intersection of the 135° diagonal touching the earlier cell c_1 and the 45° diagonal touching the later cell c_2 .

+The shadow window for cell c is the intersection of the shadows of cells c_1 and c_2 .

-When a new data item arrives at time t, the aggregation pyramid can easily be updated by recursively applying the follow formula from h = 0 to the top level.
+When a new data item arrives at time t, the aggregation pyramid can easily be updated by recursively applying the follow formula from h=0 to the top level.

-$$cell(h,t) = cell(h-1,t-1) + cell(1,t)$$
+$$cell(h, t) = cell(h - 1, t - 1) + cell(1, t)$$

-If cell(h, t) exceeds the threshold for a window of size h+1, i.e., exceeds f(h+1), a burst ending at time t has occurred.
+If cell(h,t) exceeds the threshold for a window of size h+1, i.e. f(h+1), a burst ending at time t has occurred.

-Figure 3.2: Shadow and Overlap in an Aggregation Pyramid.
-The red and yellow subsequence between two red diagonals is the shadow of the red cell, the yellow and green subsequence between two green diagonals is the shadow of the green cell.
-The yellow subsequence is the overlap of the red cell and the green cell.
+Figure 3.2: Shadow and overlap in an Aggregation Pyramid.
+The subsequence between the 45° diagonal and the 135° diagonal starting from a cell is the shadow of this cell.
+The subsequence of cross pattern is the overlap of the cell of forward-diagonal pattern and the cell of backward-diagonal pattern.